khaneliman/Austin-Horstman/README.md

   *The what, why, and how:*

-  Personal repository for myself.
-Used to house the information about myself for others to familiarize them with me, as a person.
-It contains all the projects that I work on related to my time as a software engineer and my resume for anyone interested in learning more.
+  Personal portfolio website showcasing professional experience, projects, and skills.
+Built with Angular 20.x and powered by Bun for optimal performance.
+The application features a modern navigation system, interactive project showcases, and comprehensive professional information.
+Contains all projects related to my time as a software engineer and detailed resume information for anyone interested in learning more.

 ## Table of Contents